gourmetjs/gourmet-ssr/docs/guides/using-apollo-graphql.md

 }
 ```

-Don't forget to add Apollo packages you are using (`apollo-client`, `apollo-cache-inmemory`, ..etc) to your `package.json` if you use this method.
+Don't forget to add the Apollo packages you are using (`apollo-client`, `apollo-cache-inmemory`, ..etc) to your `package.json` if you use this method.

 ### Disabling Apollo for a specific page

 If you return `null` from `createApolloClient()`, the creation of `ApolloClient` is skipped completely and Apollo support will be disabled for the page.
-This can be useful if you don't want the Apollo layer for a specific page in a multi-page project.
+This can be useful if you don't want to use the Apollo layer for a specific page in a multi-page project.

 ### Adding Apollo GraphQL support manually

 If you add `@gourmet/group-react-apollo` as a dependency, the Apollo related modules inside the group will be added to your SSR bundles no matter how you implement your `createApolloClient()`.
 For example, even if you return `null` from `createApolloClient()`, the page bundle will still include those unused modules.
-Also, if you use different versions of Apollo modules than the ones come with the group, you will end up having two different versions of Apollo modules in your bundles, one being unused.
+Also, if you use different versions of Apollo modules from the ones that come within the group, you will end up having two different versions of Apollo modules in your bundles, resulting in one being unused.

-If you want a complete control of the dependency of Apollo modules, you can omit `@gourmet/group-react-apollo`, and implement the Apollo GraphQL bootstrapping manually.
+If you want complete control over the dependency of Apollo modules, you can omit `@gourmet/group-react-apollo`, and implement the Apollo GraphQL bootstrapping manually.

 ```js
 // src/TodoApp.js